Abu Dhabi Grand Prix 2023 Schedule: Where Can You Watch The Last Race Of The Season?

 A closer look at the F1 Abu Dhabi Grand Prix 2023 schedule

-The Abu Dhabi Grand Prix schedule kick-starts with the Practice 1 race on Friday, November 24 (4:30 PM BKT).
-The hour-long practice race will be followed by the Practice 2 race later that day (8:00 PM BKT).
+The Abu Dhabi Grand Prix schedule kick-starts with the Practice 1 race on Friday, November 24 (3:00 PM IST).
+The hour-long practice race will be followed by the Practice 2 race later that day (6:30 PM IST).

-On Saturday, November 25, the drivers will roll out their vehicles on the track for the Practice 3 race (5:30 PM BKT).
-Following the conclusion of the Practice 3 race, the Qualifying event for the main race at the Abu Dhabi Grand Prix will start later in the evening (9:00 PM BKT).
+On Saturday, November 25, the drivers will roll out their vehicles on the track for the Practice 3 race (4:00 PM IST).
+Following the conclusion of the Practice 3 race, the Qualifying event for the main race at the Abu Dhabi Grand Prix will start later in the evening (7:30 PM IST).
 The results of the Qualifying race will set the grid for the main event.

-The final race for the Abu Dhabi Grand Prix 2023 will take place on Sunday, November 26 (8:00 PM BKT).
+The final race for the Abu Dhabi Grand Prix 2023 will take place on Sunday, November 26 (6:30 PM IST).

 Where can you watch the Abu Dhabi Grand Prix 2023?